 If you’re looking to stay a little closer to town, not to fear: there are plenty of scenic trails and attractions to visit around Aspen without needing to go too far off-grid or even strap on skis or a snowboard.
 The Wheeler Opera House, built in 1889, is a fascinating example of a structure that dates back to Aspen’s 19th-century origins as a silver mining boomtown.

-Other local hotspots to visit include the Aspen Brewing Company, which has delicious beer brewed in-house and is also a great summertime hangout if you’re looking for a patio with some sunshine, and the Silver Queen Gondola—a 20-minute ride to the top of Aspen Mountain that rewards you with incredible views.
+Other local hotspots to visit include the Aspen Brewing Company, which has delicious beer brewed in-house and is also a great summertime hangout if you’re looking for a patio with some sunshine, and the Silver Queen Gondola—a 20-minute ride to the top of Aspen Mountain (Ajax) that rewards you with incredible views.

 Where to Stay in Aspen